albert-ward/albert-ward.github.io/_pages/about.md

 <!-- Maybe add affiliations later -->

 I'm a PhD candidate at the University of Oxford, specialising in public opinion and political behaviour.
-I also study climate policy, psychology, European politics and quantitative social science more broadly.
+I also study quantitative behavioural science more broadly.

-I'm also interested in survey science, experimental methods, and quantitative methods generally.
+I'm also interested in public policy, survey science, experimental methods, causal inference and quantitative methods generally.
 You can find some examples of my projects in `_pages/repositories.md` and publications in `_pages/research.md`

 In the past, I've lectured at Jesus College and Hertford College in Oxford.
 I've also been a visiting fellow at Harvard University and have worked for the BBC as a political analyst, as well as on a number of different research projects.